-Laos don’t have coastline so; they have to take advantage the rich nature with many forests and animals.
-For nature lovers this country is so dreamy.
+Laos doesn’t have a coastline so; they have to take advantage of the rich nature with many forests and animals.
+For nature lovers, this country is so dreamy.
 It was love at first sight when we enter Laos for the first time.
 We can ensure, you will have outstanding experiences once you will get there.

-Although, Laos government does not protect these areas in any meaningful way, they are trying to change this.
-They want to take advantage of the ecotourism and make this a source of income.
+Although Laos government does not protect these areas in any meaningful way, they are trying to change this.
+They want to take advantage of ecotourism and make this a source of income.

 Local people are getting involved, guides are being trained.
-Efforts had been making for the last years and now Laos, have established rules for the extensive set of protected areas.
-The country is trying to adapt to tourism but, without losing is most attractive features.
-They are focus on ecotourism.
-We loved every second spend in this country.
+Efforts had been made for the last years and now Laos has established rules for the extensive set of protected areas.
+The country is trying to adapt to tourism but, without losing its most attractive features.
+They are focused on ecotourism.
+We loved every second spent in this country.
 So, if you are going on a trip through Southeast Asia you must include Laos.

 Nam Ha National Biodiversity Conservation Area (northeastern Laos)

-In the Luang Namtha Province, northern of Laos, is located the Nam Ha National Biodiversity Conservation Area.
-This area is so important because it incorporate a significant bird area conservation.
+In the Luang Namtha Province, northern of Laos is located the Nam Ha National Biodiversity Conservation Area.
+This area is so important because it incorporates a significant bird area conservation.

-The Nam Tha, the Nam Fa and the Nam Long river are located here and drain into to the famous Mekong river.
+The Nam Tha, the Nam Fa, and the Nam Long river are located here and drain into the famous Mekong river.

 Various ethnic groups live in the conservation area.
 Ecotourism here is especially important to the economic welfare of the local communities.
 The ethnic minorities depend on trekkers passing through as part of their livelihood.

-Nam Ha like other areas, faces some environmental treats.
+Nam Ha like other areas faces some environmental threats.
 The number one is, slash and burn agriculture.
-Harvesting timber, hunting wildlife and clearance of forested land for rubber plantations are others.
+Harvesting timber, hunting wildlife, and clearance of forested land for rubber plantations are others.